 This resource provides a step-by-step guide on how to utilize the BDR (page 1), a guide to what data should and should not be made available (page 2), suggested journal data sharing statements (page 3), and example data sharing statements in journals using the BDR (page 4).

 Protected health information (PHI) may be classified as de-identified by (1) certifying that none of the 18 HIPAA-defined identifiers are present, or (2) certifying through statistical analysis that the likelihood of an individual being identified using the data is very small.
 The purpose of this form is to confirm that data has been properly de-identified using either of these methods.
 This form should be used before depositing de-identified data into the BDR.

-Researchers who are funded by several NIH Institutes are now required to deposit de-identified human subjects data into federal repositories.
-If an award has this requirement, participants must consent before their research data can be shared.
+Researchers who are funded by specific NIH Institutes are now required to deposit de-identified human subjects data into federal repositories using special codes called Global Unique Identifiers (GUIDs).
+If an award has this requirement, use these templates as an addendum to your informed consent process.

-The purpose of these checklists is to serve as a guide for Brown researchers closing out a project (checklist 1) or leaving Brown (checklist 2) with regard to research data by orienting them to existing policies, guidance, and tools available at Brown.
+These checklists serve as guides for Brown researchers starting a new laboratory, starting a new project, closing a project, or leaving Brown with regard to research data by orienting them to existing policies, guidance, and tools available at Brown.

 The Library offers researchers on campus access to the Brown Digital Repository (BDR) as a platform for providing and preserving access to Brown researchers’ data online.
 The Library can help you to deposit data in the BDR, or it can help you with identifying other open data repositories provided or supported by the federal government, a research funder, or a specific scientific community that may better meet your needs depending on the type, size, and number of data files.
 In addition to the BDR, Brown maintains memberships and subscriptions to several resources for sharing data with collaborators or other researchers.